-ModeShape 1.2.0.Final provides a very capable JCR implementation with powerful and unique features not matched by other implementations.
-This release adds several key features, such as JCR versioning and a JCR connector, and includes fixes and improvements.
+ModeShape 2.0.0.Final provides a very capable JCR implementation with powerful and unique features not matched by other implementations.
+This release moves ModeShape to the JCR 2.0 API, implements several new features, and includes fixes and improvements.